JiFish/babel/README.md

 - 1% Copy of original
 - <1% Original

-If you are hero of the village, the librarian can throw a guaranteed duplicable book.
+If you are hero of the village, the librarian can throw a guaranteed copyable book.

+## Pre-customised Packs

+These packs are variations with tweaked rules for obtaining pre-written books:

+- [babel-no-copying_v1.1.zip](https://github.com/JiFish/babel/releases/download/v1.1/babel-no-copying_v1.1.zip) - Dropped books cannot be duplicated.
+Also disables hero of the village reward.
+- [babel-no-zombie-loot_v1.1.zip](https://github.com/JiFish/babel/releases/download/v1.1/babel-no-zombie-loot_v1.1.zip) - Zombies don't drop books.
+- [babel-only-chests_v1.1.zip](https://github.com/JiFish/babel/releases/download/v1.1/babel-only-chests_v1.1.zip) - Books can only be found in chests.
+No zombie drops, fishing, or hero of the village reward.
+- [babel-recipe_v1.1.zip](https://github.com/JiFish/babel/releases/download/v1.1/babel-recipe_v1.1.zip) - Additionally includes a recipe to craft random books.

 ### Optional Recipe

 If you got the version with the crafting recipe.
 Just combine 1 Book and Quill, 1 Soul Sand Block, 1 Chest, and 1 Emerald.
 (The recipe is shapeless.)
 This gives a chest which once placed will have a single random book inside.

-## Customising Included Books
+## Advanced Customisation Using Babel Builder Tool

 First get babel-builder-windows_v1.1.zip or babel-builder-python_v1.1.zip from the [releases page](https://github.com/JiFish/babel/releases).

 Run `py babel.py` (or `babel.exe` in windows.) this will output `babel.zip`.
 Put that file in your Minecraft world's datapack directory.
 Run `babel.py -h` to see more options.

+### Customising Included Books

 Any books in the `books` directory will be included.
 You can add and remove books as you wish.